 Sensything is an open source, high-resolution (24-bit), Wi-Fi and Bluetooth-enabled sensor interface platform that supports multiple sensor readings.
-In most cases, it offers a single-board, single-platform solution for acquiring and logging multiple sensor readings that can be seen/sent through an Android app, an IoT or analytics platform, or over an ordinary USB connection, or logged right to a microSD.
+In most cases, it offers a single-board, single-platform solution for acquiring and logging multiple sensor readings that can be seen/sent through an Android app, an IoT or analytics platform, over an ordinary USB connection, or logged right to a microSD.

 Curious citizen scientists all over the world want to detect, record, and monitor data from the environment in which they live.
 Recently, we’ve seen several stories of citizen scientists coming together on research projects.
 But all too often, these projects are limited by the available data-gathering tools and the difficulty of using them.
 This limits what citizen scientists can do.

 Sensything aims to break these barriers by providing access to high-performance sensors that require only minimal electronics knowledge, while still providing all the features a serious hardware developer could want.
 With Sensything, you do not have to know how to interface multiple sensors, solder, or even breadboards to do citizen science or experiment and learn with Physical Computing.
 Just get hacking and measure what you want.